Silviculturalist/forester/README.md

 Typically they include a short header printed by `cat` , followed by a subsettable `tibble`, which must include at least the coding and english/latin definition.
 In case of closely related categorical variables, e.g. soil moisture, soil depth, soil texture - these can be included in the same function with a conditional return clause, e.g. `Sweden_soil_types(type = "texture")` .

 Some cases with very few categories can be questionable but are possible to include anyway, if it fits well with other group variables or are very commonly used, e.g. `Sweden_soil_types(type = "water")` .

+## Very large or slow functions

+Functions containing very many cases/switches/if else statements, slow blocks, iterations or wrappers containing entire models should probably be written up in C++ and called via Rcpp (Not yet implemented).